HarperSec/Group-Policy-Management-Lab/docs/02-Reviewing-Existing-Active-Directory-Structure.md

 - Servers
 - Workstations

-Organizational Units are used to organize Active Directory objects and provide a target location for applying Group Policy settings.
+These Organizational Units provide separate locations for applying Group Policy settings to specific users, computers, and departments.

-**Screenshot — Existing Organizational Units**

 ![Existing Organizational Units](path/to/image.png)

 ---

-## Step 03 — Review Existing Domain Objects
+# Reviewing Existing Domain Objects

-The existing Active Directory environment was reviewed to confirm the presence of required objects.
+The Active Directory environment was reviewed to confirm that required objects were available for Group Policy testing.

-The following components were verified:
+The following objects were verified:

+- User accounts
+- Security groups
 - Organizational Units
-- Domain user accounts
-- Security groups
-- Windows 11 domain-joined computer
+- Domain-joined Windows 11 workstation

+The existing objects will be used as targets when creating and applying Group Policy configurations.

 ---

-## Verification

-The Active Directory structure was successfully reviewed using Active Directory Users and Computers.

-The following items were confirmed:

-- The `harper.local` domain was available
-- Existing Organizational Units were visible
-- Domain users and groups were organized correctly
-- The Windows 11 client was joined to the domain

----

 ## Result

-The existing Active Directory structure was successfully reviewed and confirmed ready for Group Policy configuration.
+The existing Active Directory environment was confirmed to be ready for Group Policy configuration.

+The current OU structure from the Active Directory Home Lab will be used throughout this project to create, link, and test Group Policy Objects.

 ---